toaderflorin/language-zen/README.md

-# Vitamin Stocks Demo
+# Language Zen Demo
-Make sure you have Node 8.8.1 (Current) installed.
 Application can be run by typing:

 *npm install* (to install packages needed by the app)